Consultative Process of the Principles for Responsible Banking — Now Concluded

 The development of the Principles for Responsible Banking has been led by your UNEP FI peer banks on behalf and in consultation with all UNEP FI member banks.
 They serve as the framework for today’s new banking industry that supports society in achieving a more sustainable world.

-A six-month open consultative process concluded on 31 May 2019, in which all banks, as well as other financial institutions and all other interested parties, were encouraged to take part.
+A six-month global public consultation concluded on 31 May 2019, in which all banks, as well as other financial institutions and all other interested parties, were encouraged to take part.

 - Becoming a Signatory to the Principles

 The Principles are for all types and categories of bank, regardless of their business model.
 They were produced by a development bank, retail banks, and universal banks, with investment departments.

 “Do the Principles set out a minimum sustainability standard a bank has to fulfil before it can become a signatory”